 Images of Newgrange Megalithic Passage Tomb

-Newgrange photographed from a helicopter Newgrange Aerial Views from a helicopter in 2001 before the days of drone photography.
+Aerial view of Newgrange with white quartz facade among green fields and hedgerows, sheep in foreground Newgrange Aerial Views from a helicopter in 2001 before the days of drone photography.

 Newgrange - World Heritage Site